In this travel-blog, I want to show you the Viking ruins and pagan graves I have visited on my travels around my country.

 Snorralaug at Reykholt - protected ruins

-Reykholt is one of the historical sites in Iceland, the stately home of the Chieftain and historian Snorri Sturluson (1179-1241) of the powerful Clan of Sturlungar.
+Reykholt is one of the historic sites in Iceland, the stately home of the Chieftain and historian Snorri Sturluson (1179-1241) of the powerful Clan of Sturlungar.
 Reykholt was a cultural and ecclesiastical centre, and here one of the first listed archaeological remains in Iceland is to be found - Snorralaug - Snorri's geothermal pool.